blakedietz/blakedietz.me/content/posts/elixir-learnings-2020-week-10/index.md

 end
 ```

 We've updated the pre-start hooks and added a Distillery command named `migrate`.
 Updating the pre-start hooks lets Distillery know that we want to run all scripts (we only have one in this guide`migrate.sh`).
 This is going to run migrations ahead of starting the application.
 Adding the `migrate` command will allow us to run migrations against our elixir application live if we want to.
 This can be helpful in certain development scenarios.
 To do so you would run `bin/myapp migrate`.

 And that's it.
-If you've followed along.
-Now pushes to the master branch will trigger deployments along with database migrations.
+If you've followed along, now pushes to the master branch will trigger deployments along with database migrations.

+Happy hacking!

 ## Sources